statsplotly package

 check_common_yaxes_ticks(row_idx: int) bool

-Set common axis limits of a plot axis along a shared grid axis, optionally linking the axes.
+Set common axis limits along a shared grid axis, optionally linking the axes.

 Parameters: